-Homemade croutons: Italian seasoned, crispy sourdough and pumpernickel bread cubed and baked into perfect little croutons the you can top on salads, soups or just enjoy as a snack!
+Homemade croutons: Garlic, cheesy, crusty ciabatta bread cubed and baked into perfect little crispy croutons the you can top on salads, soups or just enjoy as a snack!
 Ready in 20 minutes and these store in the fridge for up to 2 weeks!
 Super easy!

 Ever wonder what to do with your leftover bread that is getting stale?
 You can make croutons and have them for topping salads and soups or just for snacking.
 Great idea huh?
 I know what you are thinking, that must not be easy but trust me I will show you How to make Homemade Croutons that you can customize based on what you have on hand.
 Oh and these store in the fridge for up to two weeks!
 It is so simple, it will blow your mind.

 What kind of bread can you use for making homemade croutons?

 You can use any kind of bread really.
 The most important thing I find is making sure the bread is a little stale, you know a few days old and not a new loaf you just bought from your local bakery or just pulled out of the oven.
 Older bread helps you get nice and crispy croutons and that’s what we want.
 That crunchy yet oh so crispy texture.
 A day old crusty ciabatta bread works BEST!

 - Stale bread – Crusty ciabatta is the best!

 - Garlic, Adobo, dried basil and chili powder are my faves

 - Salt and pepper to taste although if you use adobo use less salt since it has salt in it.